microsoft/MixedRealityToolkit-Unity/Documentation/Contributing/UnitTests.md

 public IEnumerator MyTest() {...}
 ```

-Open the test runner and you should see your new tests that you can call repeatedly.
+Open the test runner and observe the new tests that can now be called repeatedly.

 ## Writing Tests
 To ensure MRTK being a stable and reliable toolkit, every feature should come with unit tests and sample usage in one of the example scenes.
 Having good test coverage in a big codebase like MRTK is crucial for stability and having confidence when doing changes in code.